-If you are working toward a career in public policy, or you are interested in attending law school, the associate's degree is a good starting point.
-An associate's degree in political science will provide you with introductory level courses in government and its history, as well as the various competing theories behind how government operates.
-In addition to saving time and money on the way to a bachelor's degree at a four-year college, this two-year program can also be a pragmatic and affordable way to start working immediately upon graduation as a paralegal or at an assistant level position in a law firm.
+If you are working toward a career in public policy, or you are interested in attending law school, the associate degree is a good starting point.
+An associate political science degree will provide you with introductory level courses in government and its history, as well as the various competing theories behind how government operates.
+In addition to saving time and money on the way to a bachelor’s in political science degree, this two–year program can also be a pragmatic and affordable way to start working immediately upon graduation as a paralegal or at an assistant–level position in a law firm.

 - American Government and Politics